 Several factors can influence the percentage that a personal injury lawyer will take.
 These factors can include the case’s location, the lawyer’s experience, and the size of the settlement or jury verdict.
-The more experienced the attorney, the more likely they may charge a higher percentage.
+The more experienced the attorney, the more likely they may charge a higher percentage of the final settlement.

 Factors like the type of case can also influence the percentage a personal injury attorney may charge.
 Cases that require more money to be spent to get to court may cause the attorney to charge a higher fee structure.
 An example in Texas would be a product liability claim, as the costs to advance the case can run from tens to hundreds of thousands.

-Because of the risks in product cases, the substantial costs to the lawyer, and the time required to win the case, most firms charge a higher fee for such cases.
-In Texas, a starting fee of 40 to 45% is standard for a product case, with increases if a lawsuit gets filed.
-By contrast, a simple car accident case may start at a 1/3 fee.
+Most firms charge a higher fee for such cases because of the risks in product cases, the substantial costs to the lawyer, and the time required to win the case.
+In Texas, a starting fee of 40 to 45% is standard for a product liability case, with increases if a lawsuit gets filed.
+Conversely, a simple car accident case may start at a 1/3 fee.

 What Percentage Do Most Texas Personal Injury Lawyers Take?

 As mentioned earlier, most personal injury lawyers in Houston typically start around 33.3% of the personal injury cases if the case settles without a lawsuit filed.
 The percentage increases when a lawsuit is filed or a trial takes place.
 This percentage can vary depending on the abovementioned factors, but 33.3% is a good rule of thumb.
 At the same time, some Houston personal injury lawyers start at 40 to 45% of the total recovery.

 Why do Lawyers Charge a Contingency Fee Basis?

 Lawyers charge a contingency fee on a personal injury claim for several reasons:

-- It allows individuals who do not have the money to pay for a lawyer upfront to receive quality legal representation still.
+- It allows individuals who do not have the money to pay legal fees upfront to receive quality legal representation.

-- It motivates lawyers to work hard to win a case for their client since their fee is contingent on their success.
+- It motivates lawyers to work hard to win a case for their clients since their legal fees depend on their success.